FangzhouTang/fangzhoutang.github.io/index.md

 •	Obtained real data through experimental methods and give detailed analysis of the results to verify the correctness of the method.

-Design and Research of Video Ranging System               	Undergraduate Thesis
+**Design and Research of Video Ranging System**[Undergraduate Thesis]

-Advisor: Prof. Yangfan Huang                                                              		                      09/2016-06/2017
+Advisor: Prof. Yangfan Huang
+Sep./2016-jun./2017

 •	Used MATLAB to complete the image processing methods, including image graying, equalization, filtering, edge detection, dilation corrosion and other image processing methods